 There were all sorts of ideas put forward for commemorating the war and the people who fought in it, which resulted in a wide variety of memorials.
 There were official tokens of remembrance in the form of memorial plaques, issued to relatives of the fallen and commemorative “Peace” medals.
 Charitable care for ex-Servicemen was begun under the auspices of the Flanders Poppy Fund.
 The red poppy is now internationally recognized as a symbol of Remembrance, with its roots in the tragedy of the First World War.
 Memorial rolls of honour were put up in factories, sports clubs, railway stations, schools, and universities.
 Church windows were designed and dedicated to military units or individuals.
 Memorial buildings were constructed to provide “living memorials”, for example, as community centres, places for rehabilitation or worship.

 A great deal of work went into designing these ‘Rolls of Honour’.
 Committees were set up and Ladies went round collecting names, information and money.
 The names of servicemen, were often written on paper scrolls, or scratched onto wooded boards, and displayed prominently on Street corners.
 The memorials were often so highly decorated, with flowers, flags and patriotic pictures, so much so that they became known as ‘Street Shrines’.
 There was keen competition between Streets for the best memorials.
 Montrose Avenue, boasted the finest Street Memorial, Courtney Street the largest, and Northumberland Avenue drew the largest crowds.
 The opening ceremonies were grand affairs, with bands, choirs, hundreds of people attending and widely reported in the local newspapers.
-It was reported that the unveiling of the Wilmington Roll of Honour, on the 12th November 1916, attracted over 10,000 people (HDM 13/11/16).
+It was reported that the unveiling of the Wilmington Roll of Honour, on the 12th November 1916, attracted over 10,000 people (HDM 13/11/1916).
 Some opening ceremonies caused incidents, such as the unveiling of the New George Street memorial, on the 8th October 1916.
 Here, Thomas Boast, the local Greengrocer, had failed to display a flag in his shop, and was attacked by a crowd for being unpatriotic.
 For example, Emily Atkin, from New George Street and Alice Brown, from Scott Street, were fined £5 for breaking his shop window and accusing his wife of being ‘Austrian’.
 The Wellsted Street shrine was described as “of Gothic design, richly upholstered and enclosed in an outer case.”
 Another local shrine is described below:

 The following ‘Street Shrine’ details were reported in the Hull Daily Mail during 1916.
 They give some idea of the popularity of Street Memorials, and the large numbers of men who enlisted.
 They also indicate the impact of casualties on these Hull communities.
 Some of these Street were destroyed during the “Blitz” and during post war slum clearance.